-One of the best things you can do to maintain your air conditioning system is changing the air filter on a regular basis.
+One of the best things you can do to maintain your air conditioning system is to change the air filter regularly.
 Luckily, it’s also one of the easiest, and you can do it in just a few minutes.
 Air filters work to stop particles like dander, dirt, and dust from infiltrating the rooms of your home, but an air filter can only do its job if it’s clean.
 When air filters get too dirty, not only will it put excess strain on your air conditioner, but it can hinder the air quality in your home.

 #3.
 Schedule professional tune-ups

 Keeping your air conditioning system maintained can feel intimidating for an AC novice, but luckily, your local HVAC professionals can help.
 Most reputable HVAC companies provide AC maintenance services designed to ensure your air conditioning system is in proper working order.
 Aside from keeping your AC working for years to come, routine professional tune-ups will lower your utility bills and reduce the need for repairs.